EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .2 - Understanding Data Types/README.md

 ### Instructions

+Calculate the bill and the split after tip between the number of people paying the bill.

 If the bill was $150.00, split between 5 people, with 12% tip:

 - Each person should pay (150.00 / 5) * 1.12 = 33.6